Shining light on magnetic monopoles through high-energy muon colliders: Summary

 \section{Summary}

-In this work, we investigate the capability of the future muon colliders to detect the MMs with the mass of the order of $10$ TeV in the framework of EFTs.
+In this letter, we investigate the capability of the future muon colliders to detect the MMs with the mass of the order of $10$ TeV in the framework of EFTs.
 We find that the annihilation process overcomes the VBF processes when probing a MM with mass close to $\sqrt{s}/2$.
-Since the coupling constant is not in a perturbative region, the tree-level partial wave unitairty bounds are discussed, which result in upper bounds on the integral multiple of the fundamental Dirac charge $N$, and lower bounds on the mass of MMs, or upper bounds on magnetic dipole moments $\kappa _{f,v}$.
+Since the coupling constant is not in a perturbative region, the tree-level partial wave unitarity bounds are discussed, which result in upper bounds on the integral multiple of the fundamental Dirac charge $N$, and lower bounds on the mass of MMs, or upper bounds on magnetic dipole moments $\kappa _{f,v}$.

 The cross-sections of the MM pair production via the annihilation process are calculated at the muon collider.
-For $N=1$ and $\beta$-dependent couiplings, the cross-sections that the muon collider can reach are $0.68-26.06$ fb for scalar MM, $0.13-30.65$ fb for spinor MM, and $1.88-150.33$ fb for vector MM when $10\;{\rm TeV}<M_{s,f,v}<14\;{\rm TeV}$.
 Taking a fiducial cross-section of $10$ ab, the reachable masses are $M_s=14.82$, $M_f=14.52$ and $M_v=14.88\;{\rm TeV}$, respectively.
 Compared with the LHC, the muon colliders provide a unique opportunity of the search for electroweak 't Hooft-Polyakov MMs.
 The angular distributions of the MM production are also investigated.
-For the scalar MM, the MMs are produced dominantly along the perpendicular direction.
-For the spinor MM, when $|\hat{\kappa}_f|<M_f/\sqrt{s}$, the MMs are dominantly produced along the perpendicular direction.
-Otherwise, the MMs are dominantly produced along the beam line direction.
-For the vector MM, when $M_v>\sqrt{s/6}$, or $| \kappa _v |> \sqrt{\left(2M_v^2(s-6M_v^2)\right)/\left(s(s-2M_v^2)\right)}$, the MMs are dominantly produced along the perpendicular direction, otherwise along the beam line direction.
 Generally, the scalar MM, the spinor MM with a small $|\hat{\kappa}_v|$ or the vector MM with a large $M_v$ can be produced along the perpendicular direction.

 Finally, inspired by the measuring methods in experiments at LHC, we propose that the MMs detectors should be designed for the future muon collider because it provides us the first possible source of 't Hooft-Polyakov MMs at colliders.